Trudeau leans on Trump to help Canadians detained in China at G20 summit

 Kristy Kirkup, The Canadian Press

-OTTAWA -- Prime Minister Justin Trudeau will lean on the power and influence of the mercurial Donald Trump to raise the issue of two detained Canadians during a bilateral meeting with the Chinese president at a G20 summit in Japan this week -- something the U.S. president publicly committed to doing at "Justin's request."
+OTTAWA -- Prime Minister Justin Trudeau is leaving for a major international summit in Japan this morning, hoping to make progress, or at least find allies, in a multi-front dispute with China.

-The summit comes at a critical moment for Trudeau, just months ahead of the October election and as Canada continues to push for the release of the Canadians in China -- Michael Kovrig and Michael Spavor.
+The G20 leaders' summit in Osaka comes at a critical moment for Trudeau, months ahead of the October election and as Canada continues to push for the release of two Canadians in China's custody -- Michael Kovrig and Michael Spavor.

+- Sign up for our Capital Dispatch newsletter, delivered twice weekly to your inbox and every day during the election

+China detained the two, a former diplomat and an entrepreneur, days after Canada arrested Chinese high-tech executive Meng Wanzhou in Vancouver on a U.S. extradition warrant in December.

 Earlier this month in Normandy, France, Trudeau said he was looking forward to attending the G20 and that the "opportunity to engage with the Chinese president directly is certainly something that we are looking at."

-So far, however, no such meeting has been confirmed by the Prime Minister's Office.
-Trudeau's staff will only say they expect to have information soon on which leaders Trudeau will meet in Osaka, where key themes include the global economy, trade and investment and innovation.
+A Canadian government official now says it is "unlikely" to request such a meeting in Osaka, where key themes include the global economy, trade, investment and innovation.

+The G20 includes countries with large economies from all over the world, with much more divergent interests than the smaller G7.
+Its members include Russia, China, Turkey, Indonesia, Brazil and South Korea.

-Trump pledged his support during a meeting with Trudeau last Thursday in the Oval Office, where the two leaders sat together in bright yellow armchairs and the president vowed to bring up the issue in a sit-down with Chinese President Xi Jinping.
+Ahead of the meeting, Trump pledged his support for Canada's detainees in China during a meeting with Trudeau last Thursday in the Oval Office, where the two leaders sat together in bright yellow armchairs and the president vowed to bring up the issue with China's Xi.

 "Are you trying to get a meeting?"
 Trump asked of Trudeau in response to a reporter's question, to which the prime minister replied: "We've got a lot of things to discuss. "